-Ubud is one of the most popular destinations in Bali and it is easy to see why.
+Ubud is one of the most popular destinations in Bali, and it is easy to see why.
 It has a lot of local offerings while also serving the expat community.
-A lot of tours also start in Ubud and it’s a popular place to take day trips from.
-We spent some days local and other days out exploring.
-We learned (unfortunately a little too late as you can read here) that it’s best to have a home base rather than hop from place to place for this reason.
-Below I’ve put together a 5 day Ubud Itinerary.
+A lot of tours also start in Ubud, and it’s a popular place to take day trips from.
+We spent some days locally and other days out exploring.
+We learned (unfortunately a little too late, as you can read here) that it’s best to have a home base rather than hop from place to place for this reason.
+Below I’ve put together a 5-day Ubud itinerary.

 Day 1:Top Local Ubud Sights

-Start your morning off at Tegallang Rice fields!
-I recommend this first because it gets hot and packed throughout the day!
+Start your morning off at Tegallang Rice Fields!
+I recommend this spot first because it gets hot and packed throughout the day!
 The views are beautiful.
-While in Ubud we hired a driver (if we liked a Grab driver we asked if they could be hired for a day- most of them can) for less than $50 a day.
+While in Ubud Town, we hired a driver (if we liked a Grab driver, we asked if they could be hired for a day-—most of them can) for less than $50 a day.

 Start on the left side of the rice fields and then walk across through the right to get the most views.
 The land is owned by different people who ask you to make an offering to get through.
 Make sure to bring some 10,000 bills.

-On the opposite end of the fields is a Luwak coffee which is worth the visit.
+On the opposite end of the fields is a Luwak coffee, which is worth the visit.
 What is Luwak coffee?
-It’s the most expensive coffee in the world and comes from… well… a Luwak’s rear end!
-The Luwak ingests the beans and what comes out is an altered and undigested bean.
+It’s the most expensive coffee in the world and comes from… well… a luwak’s rear end!
+The luwak ingests the beans, and what comes out is an altered and undigested bean.
 Gross?
 Absolutely!
-But also usually around $70 per cup except in Bali when it’s about $3.50 so worth trying.
+The price is around IDR 60,000 ($4 USD)

 This Luwak coffee gives you a complimentary tea and coffee tasting with 8 samples total.
-My top picks were the Lemongrass tea and the coconut coffee, but they had a lot more too like Ginger tea, vanilla coffee, raw cocoa.
+My top picks were the lemongrass tea and the coconut coffee, but they had a lot more too, like ginger tea, vanilla coffee, and raw cocoa.
 The Luwak was extra.
 The people aren’t pushy and are very friendly!
-We asked about the Luwaks and if we could hold them and they said yes!

 Also at the Luwak coffee shop is a swing overlooking the terraces!
-For about $7 they will let you swing!
-We swung forward and backwards!
+We swung forward and backward!
 One for the gram and one to see the terraces!

 The Ubud Palace

-After lunch walk around Ubud Palace and then head out of the center for some shopping.
+After lunch, walk around Ubud Palace and then head out of the center for some shopping.
 No place in Bali lacks tourist shops, but I think the center had one of the largest selections that went on for blocks!
-Chief got some seriously cheap swim trunks, some touristy shirts, and I got a fun purse!
+Chief got some seriously cheap swim trunks and some touristy shirts, and I got a fun purse!

 Ubud Sacred Monkey Forest

 The monkey forest is where people get to see Macques up close and is always a place of preservation and research.
-Typically the monkeys don’t bother them unless you have food or glasses!
+Typically the monkeys don’t bother them unless visitors carry food or wear glasses!
 The park doesn’t allow snack foods, but it did seem like they allowed bananas.
-I did not bring a banana, but on a trip to Gibraltar I saw how aggressive the monkeys got when someone had a banana hidden in her bag so my advice is to take caution.
+I did not bring a banana, but on a trip to Gibraltar I saw how aggressive the monkeys got when someone had a banana hidden in her bag, so my advice is to take caution.
 There are certain sections where you pay to hold a monkey if you would like.

-The park is pretty large and there are plenty of adult and baby monkey running around!
+The park is pretty large, and there are plenty of adult and baby monkeys running around!

 Goa Gajah